Ruochun/pygalmesh_wheel/README.md

 # pygalmesh_wheel
-Use pygalmesh, trimesh and pyfqmr to create a customizable wheel geometry
+Use pygalmesh, trimesh and blender to create a customizable wheel geometry